EdwardShanahan07/my-todo-list/README.md

   - [Media](#media)

 ## User Experience

 ### User Stories

-As a user:
+#### User
-- I want to create new todos
+- As a user, I want to create new todos.
-- I want to check off completed todos
+- As a user, I want to check off my completed todos.
-- I want to delete unwanted todos
+- As a user, I want to delete unwanted todos.
+- As a user, I want to delete all todos.
-- I want the website to save my todos when I leave or refresh the page
+- As a user, I want the website to save my todos when I leave the page.

+#### Site Owner
+- As a site owner, I want my website to be responsive on all devices.
+- As a site owner, I want my website to be user-friendly.
+- As a site owner, I want my website to be user-friendly.

 ## Design